 Your fellow classmates can be a wonderful asset.
 You can form study groups and enjoy the special comradery of people who are going through similar, challenging experiences—while also supporting each other along the way.
 You can even enroll with a group of colleagues who have similar educational interests, and enjoy the benefits of sharing in the experience as you apply what you’re learning to your daily job responsibilities.
-And, of course, you can always talk to faculty members, an academic coach or advisor, or student support service staff.
+And, of course, you can always talk to faculty members, an academic specialist, or student support service staff.

 Find a quiet, calm place to study, free from distractions and interruptions.
 You might prefer the comfort of your own home or the quiet sanctuary of a library.
 Some students in online degree programs enjoy studying in a coffee shop or at a local park.
 Adult learners with children will sometimes even multitask and study during various activities, like their children’s athletic practice sessions.